2022–23 Minnesota Duluth Bulldogs men's ice hockey season: Season

-With great deal of roster turnover, particularly on the defense, the Bulldogs were an enigma coming into the season.
-Gone were 4 of their 6 regulars on the blue line as was last year's starting goalie (Ryan Fanti) and 4 of their top 6 scorers.
-Coach Sandelin brought in a large recruiting class led by 1st-round pick Isaac Howard to fill the open positions and, despite the uncertainty, UMD was expected to continue its high level of play.
+The season brought significant roster turnover, particularly on the defense.
+Four of their six regulars on the blue line were gone, as was last year's starting goalie (Ryan Fanti) and four of their top six scorers.
+Coach Sandelin brought in a large recruiting class led by future first-round pick Isaac Howard to fill the open positions.
+Despite the uncertainty, UMD was expected to continue its high level of play.

-After a good start, Duluth began encountering problems on both sides of the puck.
-Minnesota Duluth was hamstrung from the start of the season when Kyler Kleven suffered an injury in training camp and ended up missing the entire season.
-While he wasn't a high offensive producer, Blake Biondi was.
-The junior winger had led the Bulldogs in goals the year before but came into the season nursing a shoulder injury.
-He muddled through the first half of the year, collecting just 3 goals in 17 games before reinjuring his shoulder in early December.
+The team was limited from the start of the season when sophomore forward Kyler Kleven suffered an injury in training camp and ended up missing the entire season.
+Blake Biondi had led the Bulldogs in goals the year before but came into the season nursing a shoulder injury.
+He got through the first half of the year scoring 3 goals in 17 games before injuring his shoulder again in early December.
 Biondi ended up having surgery on both shoulders and missed the remainder of the year.
-Freshman Ben Steeves filled in admirably and led the team with 21 goals, however, he was the only consistent scoring threat that the Bulldogs had.
+Freshman Ben Steeves filled in and led the team with 21 goals, however, he was the only consistent scoring threat that the Bulldogs had.

-While UMD suffered with a weakened offense, the team had made its bread and butter on defense and goaltending in recent years.
-The newcomers on the blueline played well but not quite up to the same standards to which the Bulldogs had grown accustomed.
-The goaltending, however, became a glaring weakness for the team.
-Neither Zach Stejskal nor grad transfer Matthew Thiessen played particularly well and the decline in the crease caused Duluth no small measure of problems.
+The newcomers on the blue line played well, but not quite up to the same standards to which the Bulldogs had grown accustomed.
+The goaltending became a weakness for the team; neither Zach Stejskal nor grad transfer Matthew Thiessen played well and the decline in the crease caused Duluth problems.